ESPresense/ESPresense.github.io/companion/installation.md

 - If disabled, you'll need to manually configure MQTT settings in the Companion's MQTT tab

 ### Node Configuration
-After installation, configure your ESPresense nodes by setting maximum distance to zero:
+After installation, configure your ESPresense nodes by setting maximum distance to zero.
+To modify the maximum distance, send an MQTT message (in Home Assistant, Settings->MQtt->Configure, "Publish a packet"?) :
 ```markdown
 key: espresense/rooms/*/max_distance/set
 value: 0